influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.25/kafka/v1beta2/kafkaMirrorMaker2.md

 withDeploymentStrategy(deploymentStrategy)
 ```

-DeploymentStrategy which will be used for this Deployment.
+"DeploymentStrategy which will be used for this Deployment.
 Valid values are `RollingUpdate` and `Recreate`.
-Defaults to `RollingUpdate`.
+Defaults to `RollingUpdate`."

 ## obj spec.template.deployment.metadata

-Metadata applied to the resource.
+"Metadata applied to the resource."

 ### fn spec.template.deployment.metadata.withAnnotations